|

 The

-natural law concerning food and water supply dictates
+natural law concerning food and water supply

-As such there is no guarantee of seeing any of
+As such there is no guarantee of seeing any

-the animals that inhabit Damaraland and whatever
+of the animals that inhabit Damaraland and whatever

 you may see is to be a treasured moment.
-The rare
+The

-and endangered desert elephant have adapted like
+rare and endangered desert elephant have adapted

-fodder and scant water.
+limited fodder and scant water.
 These rare pachyderms

-roam around the more vegetated areas by dry riverbeds
+roam around the more vegetated areas by dry

-leaf on each tree.
-Desert-adapted black rhino
+last leaf on each tree.
+Desert-adapted black

-a large area and are one of the few populations
+across a large area and are one of the few populations

 to survive on land that has no formal conservation